-Print out and complete this discussion starter to keep track of how hot flashes may be disrupting your life.
-If they are, you may want to talk to your doctor to see if PREMARIN is right for you.
-PREMARIN is a treatment for moderate to severe hot flashes due to menopause that has been used by generations of women.
+Complete this symptom tracker to record how hot flashes may be disrupting your life.
+Be sure to use it when you talk to your doctor and ask if PREMARIN, a prescription treatment to reduce moderate to severe hot flashes due to menopause, may be right for you.